 Working late to meet newspaper deadlines can be stressful.

 You will work on a computer in an open plan, sometimes crowded office, along with other sub-editors and journalists.

-There are no formal entry requirements, but most people have a HNC, HND or degree in a journalism subject.
+There are no formal entry requirements, but most people have a HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a journalism subject.
 You can find a list of accredited journalism courses, some of which are in Scotland, on the website of the National Council for the Training of Journalists (NCTJ).

 Entry requirements for an HNC or HND journalism course are 1-2 Highers plus some subjects at National 5.
 A pass in English is normally required.

 Entry to a degree course in journalism requires 4 Highers including English or Media.
 Many degree courses also require a portfolio of your work.

 You need accurate spelling and knowledge of the rules of grammar and punctuation.

 You need knowledge of relevant computer programmes, such as Photoshop or InDesign.